starrabb1t/Bi-directional-logic-level-converter/README.md

 # Bi-directional-logic-level-converter

-The is extension board for ST NUCLEO 144 controllers (tested with F746ZG) to work with 5V periphery.
+There is extension board for ST NUCLEO 144 controllers (tested with F746ZG) to work with 5V periphery.
 There are twenty 5V-tolerant pins, that connected to controller via BSS138 MOSFET.
 There are also twelve pins with 3.3V logic only.

 There are all gerbers you need to manufacture PCB in the zip-archive.